Jump Statement in Java: Break, Continue and Return

 We will know all about them one by one briefly.

-The break statement in Java programming language is used to terminate any loop statement, especially an infinite loop.
+In Java programming language, the break statement is used to terminate any loop statement, especially an infinite loop.
 Whenever the compiler encounters one break statement, it will terminate the existing loop & come out of it.
-How to implement break statement in Java?

 Code To Demonstrate The Use Of Break Statement: